duartemateus/EntityFramework.Docs/entity-framework/ef6/entity-framework-code-first-data-annotations.md

     public Person UpdatedBy { get; set; }
 ```

-You?ll also need to add in the Person class referenced by these properties.
+You'll also need to add in the Person class referenced by these properties.
 The Person class has navigation properties back to the Post, one for all of the posts written by the person and one for all of the posts updated by that person.

 ```
     public class Person
     {
-    ??????? public int Id { get; set; }
+    public int Id { get; set; }
-    ??????? public string Name { get; set; }
+    public string Name { get; set; }
-    ??????? public List<Post> PostsWritten { get; set; }
+    public List<Post> PostsWritten { get; set; }
-    ??????? public List<Post> PostsUpdated { get; set; }
+    public List<Post> PostsUpdated { get; set; }
     }
 ```